October 29, 2022

 Our need for universal partnerships comes at a time when, in April, corporate overseer Warner Brothers Discovery bought mainstream CNN and, just a couple of months before our 2022 election, ordered network anchors to obfuscate and avoid the phrase the Big Lie in reference to the criminally deadly lie that President Biden stole our many-times certified 2020 election.
 CNN’s new owners cut programs, such as Reliable Sources that reported on the fairness and objectivity of our media, and laid off a pernicious percentage of staff members.
 One of the biggest shareholders of Warner Brothers Discovery is multibillionaire John Malone, who donated $250,000 to the 2016 presidential inauguration and served on the board of directors of the Cato Institute, a decades-long climate-science denier.
 Today’s life-saving coverage of yet another mainstream media has been obstructed by the bias of its corporate owner.

 Rather than support and encourage voters, Republicans in dozens of states that include Arizona and Georgia passed illegal voter suppression bills that restrict access and make it harder mostly for people of color to vote.
-Responsiveness is needed to end and proactively prevent voter suppression and equally illegal voter subversion bills that can enable extremists to seize partisan control over election administration and sabotage or reject votes and actually steal future elections.
+Responsiveness is needed to end and proactively prevent voter suppression and equally illegal voter subversion bills that can enable extremists to seize partisan control over election administration and sabotage or reject votes and, in actuality, steal future elections.

 Before our 2022 election, Marc Elias, founder of Democracy Docket and Elias Law Group, urged U.S. voters to “elect pro-voting rights candidates into election offices — not just secretaries of state, but local elected officials as well.”
 He urged voters to deprive obstructionists of the tools they’d need to suppress pivotal votes.